|(Eric A. Reid Photography)

 Julie Clark teaches school and lives in Santa Monica, Calif., with her two young sons and a goldendoodle.
 Her debut novel, The Ones We Choose, was optioned for television by Lionsgate.
-Coming from Sourcebooks Landmark in June 2020 is Clark's second book, The Last Flight, about two strangers, Claire and Eva, who impulsively swap identities at an airport when they realize they both need to disappear from their lives for different reasons.
+Clark's second novel, The Last Flight (available now from Sourcebooks), is about two strangers who impulsively swap identities at an airport when they realize they both need to disappear from their lives for different reasons.

 When explaining why she needs to vanish instead of publicly accusing her seemingly charming philanthropic husband of abuse, Claire asks whether anyone would've believed Carolyn Bessette-Kennedy if she'd claimed John F. Kennedy Jr. was violent.
 Do you think people would believe her now, in the #MeToo era?